-- 1 1/2 pounds boneless, skinless chicken breasts cut into 2-inch chunks
+- 1 lb. boneless, skinless chicken breasts, cut into 2-inch chunks

 - 4 scallions, thinly sliced

-Heat 1 T of oil over medium heat in a large frying pan and add half of the chicken.
-Cook it for about 8 minutes, until it’s nice and golden.
+- In a large skillet, heat vegetable oil over medium heat and add the chicken.
+Cook for about 8 minutes, until it’s cooked through and golden.